 Table of Contents

-1) General: features & modifications
+I. General: features & modifications

-a) IMO, no daypack is perfect.
+a) IMO, no perfect daypack.

 b) Beware manufacturer's hype.